50 Wiccan And Pagan Baby Names For Boys And Girls

 Pagan baby names are some of the most common names used as surnames in the US.

 Wiccan and Pagan baby names are earth-based and take inspiration from nature and have Anglo-Saxon, Greek, and Roman origins.
-A few of them are also inspired by ancient mythologies and old Celtic practices.
+A few of these mystical names are also inspired by ancient mythologies and old Celtic practices.
 Wiccan and Pagan baby names are thus an excellent choice for parents who wish to give their babies a unique title that inspires harmony with nature.
 Now that you know the most popular Wiccan and Pagan names and their meanings, we hope you can make an informed decision and find a suitable moniker for your baby.

 Infographic: Exotic Pagan Names For A Baby Girl Or Boy